microsoft/FluidFramework/.changeset/little-mirrors-carry.md

 "@fluidframework/container-runtime": major
 ---

-Remove Pending State Related Deprecations
+container-runtime: Removed IPendingLocalState and IRuntime.notifyAttaching

-This change removes the deprecated `IPendingLocalState` and `IRuntiume.notifyAttaching`.
+The deprecated `IPendingLocalState` and `IRuntime.notifyAttaching` APIs are removed.
 There is no replacement as they are not longer used.